haumeamagma/NBCU01/intro/intro2/README.md

 5. In the <b>Options</b> tab, we have provided the <b>Integration Name</b> and <b>Description</b>.
 Click <b>Next</b> to see the configured fields.
     <br><img src="/intro/intro2/images/IC_Options.png" width=90% height=90%>

 6. In the <b>Configure Fields</b> tab, we have defined the <b>New Hire</b> attributes like employee name, position, manager name, etc. that is required for this scenario.
-As this event contains all the fields necessary for the scenario, we do not need to do a call back to get the newly hired details.<br/>
+As this event contains all the fields necessary for the scenario, we do not need to do a call back to get the newly hired details.
+We call this type of event as data event.<br/>
-We call this type of event as data event.
 On the right side, you can also see the data preview.
 Click <b>Next</b> to see the response fields.
     <br><img src="/intro/intro2/images/IC_Configure_Fields.png" width=90% height=90%>

 7. In the <b>Response Fields</b> tab, we can configure fields for processing the REST response.<br/>